-Implementation Strategy Timeline Budget Implication OBJECTIVE 13: CENTRALIZE THE MANAGEMENT OF COMMUNITY-BASED ORGA AND THE BUSINESS COMMUNITY NIZATIONS, F UNDERS, 13.1: Create a Cabinet-Level Office of Community Engagement.
-The District should create a cabinet-level Office of Community Engagement that will serve as the central entry point for all community organizations, governmental agencies, funders, and businesses that want to engage with the District.
+Implementation Strategy Timeline Budget Implication Priority Level Objective 32: Centralize the management of community-based organizations, fund ers, and the bu siness commun ity In the school 32.1: Create a Cabinet-Level Office of Community Engagement.
+The District should create cabinet-level Office of Community Engagement that will serve as the central entry point for all community organizations, funders, businesses that want to engage with the District.
 The Office of Community Engagement will be responsible for all communication, management, accountability, and sustainability issues applicable to the District's work with community partners.
 By centralizing this function, the District will be able to better and more clearly communicate with, develop relationships with, and leverage its community partners.
 Fundamentally, the Office of Community Engagement will make it substantially easier for community partners to work with the District.
-2014-2015 Moderate (staffing) 13.2: Define the Relationship Between Out-of-School Time (OST) Providers and the District.
+2014-2015 Moderate (staffing) High 32.2: Define the Relationship Between Out-of-School Time (OST) Providers and the District .
 The District should have the Office of Community Engagement create clear goals, roles, and responsibilities for OST providers and the District.
 By explicitly articulating expectations, the District will be able to better manage OST programs and OST providers will be able to more effectively tailor their programs to meet District expectations.
-2014-2015 Minimal (staffing)
+2014-2015 Minimal (staffing) Medium 32.3: Develop a Menu of Community Offerings .
+The District should develop a full menu of the various programs and services offered by community partners to schools and students for school sites to select from.
+By centrally compiling and publishing this information, the District will free schools from vetting each individual program, create equity in program offerings across the District, and ease the administrative burden on the District's community partners that results from offering these programs school by school.
+2014-2015 Moderate (staffing) High